Admissions at King Edwin School

 If it will help, we can bring agencies together for a multi-agency meeting before admission.
 We also try, where appropriate, to observe the pupil in their current setting with the agreement of the placing authority.
 Clear information makes for a smoother start.

 When the Local Authority confirms that King Edwin School is the right provision and agrees funding for the placement, a start date can be set.
-Transport arrangements are also agreed by the Local Authority and shared with the family and the school.
+For transport arrangements, these will be agreed and managed by the Stockton-on-Tees Local Authority and shared with the family and the school.

 The First Weeks in School